richardschneider/bridge-scorer/README.md

 ## scorer.impPairs(games)

-Determines the internation match points for each pair (NS and EW) based on the played games of a single board.
+Determines the international match points for each pair (NS and EW) based on the played games of a single board.
 Each opponent's score is subtracted from your score and converted to IMPS.
 The IMPS are then summed and divided by the number of opponents.

 **games** is an array of games for a board
 - **contract.declaror** is the seat that played the game ('N', 'S', 'E' or 'W')